-The event will be held outside of the Ganyard and Edward Buildings on the Franklin County Fair Grounds.
-Vehicles will be assigned parking spaces that allow plenty of space for families to bring lawn chairs and complete the activities in the bags while maintaining social distancing guidelines.
+The event will be held inside of the Ganyard and Edward Buildings on the Franklin County Fair Grounds.
+The buildings are located next to one another.
+The amount of space is just right for you to Walk and Serve!

 What does it cost to participate?

-Nothing, the Park & Serve is a free event!
+Nothing, the Walk & Serve is a free event!